PlayQ/unity-uitest-tool/README.md

 ##### Screen resolution depending tests

-Sometimes your tests may succeed or fail depending on different screen resolution.
-For example test checks if `GameObject` located under certain screen pixels.
-To ensure that test is run only with proper resolution you have to add `[EditorResolutionAttribute]` above test method declaration and set target resolution for Editor.
-It doesn't effect to run tests on devises.
+Sometimes, your tests may succeed or fail depending on different screen resolution.
+For example, test checks if `GameObject` located under certain screen pixels.
+To ensure that the test is run only with a proper resolution you have to add `[EditorResolutionAttribute]` above test method declaration and set target resolution for Editor.
+It doesn't affect to run tests on devices.

-Also you can set any count of `TargetResolutionAttribute` to test and if device resolution not matched with resolution in any of attributes, test will ignored.
-This attribute no affect to test running in Editor.
+Also, you can set any count of `TargetResolutionAttribute` to test and if device resolution not matched with resolution in all of attributes, the test will be ignored.
+If `EditorResolutionAttribute` is not set, `TargetResolutionAttribute` values will be used for Editor Resolution.

 For example:
 ```c#